VirgilSecurity/virgil-e3kit-js/README.md

 See an example of how to do this with Webpack in the [example/webpack](example/webpack) folder.

-> To serve WebAssembly in the most efficient way over the network, make sure your web server has the proper MIME time for `.wasm` files, which is `application/wasm`.
+> To serve WebAssembly in the most efficient way over the network, make sure your web server has the proper MIME type for `.wasm` files, which is `application/wasm`.
 That will allow streaming compilation, where the browser can start to compile code as it downloads.

 ### In browser via `script` tag
 You will need to add `@virgilsecurity/e3kit@next` script.